KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Tasks.md

 - [ ] Uploaded your image and description [here](https://forms.gle/qnfdTDSVqaC5vAbaA)

-- [ ] Joined the Ambassador Discord Channels and Introduced Yourself.
+- [ ] Joined the Chimoney Community Discord Channel and Introduced Yourself as an Ambassador.

 ## Onboarding Completion Instructions: